 This is a general appreciation course.
-Emphasis will be placed on the development of practical skills in piano or guitar.
-This is an activity based course so students must be mature enough to meet the high level of independence and responsibility required of them.
-Students will be exposed to a variety of classical styles through theory and history exercises.
+Emphasis will be placed on the development of practical skills in piano/ guitar/ voice / non-melodic and melodic percussion.
+This is an activity-based course so students must be mature enough to meet the high level of independence and responsibility required of them.
+Students will be exposed to a variety of styles through theory and history exercises.